Boumboumjack/home-assistant.github.io/source/_addons/duckdns.markdown

 - **token** (*Required*): Your Duck DNS API key.
 - **domains** (*Required*): A list of domains to update DNS.
 - **seconds** (*Optional*): Seconds between updates to Duck DNS.

+Behind a router:

+ - Configure port 8123 on te router.
+ - In the browser: my-first-account.duckdns.org**:8123**